 - Ultramarathon runner, with 50km runs through the forest my favorite

 Hi, I’m Eric Davis.
 I’m the founder, developer, marketer, cook and everything else for Little Stream Software.

-As you can tell, Little Stream Software is a company of one (human.
-My assistant Sara doesn’t do much more than sleep all day and wag her tail…)
+As you can tell, Little Stream Software is a company of one.

 Being a solo consultant also means I approach projects differently, but that’s another topic entirely.